Connect with a certified trainer for free

 • Pain that gets worse with physical activity

-Patients with slipped vertebra (spondylolisthesis) may experience tingling or numbness due to pressure on the nerves.
+Patients with a slipped vertebra (spondylolisthesis) may also experience tingling, numbness, or weakness due to pressure on nearby nerves.

 When to see a doctor